Watson visits Browns as 2nd grand jury declines to indict

 Cleveland also signed former Indianapolis starter Jacoby Brissett as a backup, and insurance in case Watson is suspended.

-On Wednesday night, Browns cornerback Greg Newsome II said he didn’t know Watson and he and his teammates were looking forward to meeting him.
+On Wednesday night, Browns cornerback Greg Newsome II said he didn’t know Watson but he and his teammates were looking forward to meeting him.

 “We’ve kind of just got to get a feel for him,” Newsome said at the Greater Cleveland Sports Awards.
 “We don’t know him as anything as of right now, so we’ve just got to get to know him.”